 You can read more about why sharpness is not what makes blasting sand effective in Popular Science’s issue from February 1919, Little Grains of Sand.

-Anyway, I have been relying on Black Diamond sand for nearly seven years now.
+Anyway, I have been relying on Black Diamond sand for nearly eight years now.

 My plecos are happy and healthy.